Spanish Car Brands

 SEAT Logo

-SEAT is a Spanish company that is part of the German automobile concern Volkswagen Aktiengesellschaft.
-Its name is an abbreviation for Sociedad Española de Automobiles de Turismo.
-The first car of this brand appeared in 1953, and the two-millionth one – in 1974.
+SEAT is a Spanish company that is a part of the German automobile concern Volkswagen Aktiengesellschaft.
+Its name is an abbreviation of Sociedad Española de Automobiles de Turismo.
+The first car of this brand appeared in 1953, and the two-millionth car – in 1974.
 During this period, many racers in Spain moved to SEAT sports cars.

-The first owner of the enterprise was Fiat, but he refused to cooperate and, by his inaction, forced the automaker to sign a contract with Volkswagen.
-The German group of companies bought out all SEAT shares in 1990.
+The company’s first owner was Fiat, but he refused to cooperate and, by his inaction, forced the automaker to sign a contract with Volkswagen.
+The German group of companies bought all the shares of SEAT in 1990.

 Irizar